maciakl/MSU-Blog/_posts/2012-09-17-the-importance-of-backups.markdown

 Even if you manage to keep your hard drive away from strong magnets, and protect it from shocks and physical damage, there is still a regular daily **wear and tear** to worry about.
 Your hard drive is the only component in your computer with moving parts.
 The actuator arm is in near-constant motion when the computer is on, and there material fatigue is to be expected.
 Most hard drives have an average lifetime expectancy of 3-5 years (depending on usage).

 The new, ultra-fast *solid state* hard drives are much more robust - they don't have moving parts, and they are not vulnerable to magnetic interference but they also have limited lifetimes.
-The memory cells in the SSD can only be "flashed" a limited number of times before they cease to function.
+The memory cells in the SSD[^1] can only be "flashed" a limited number of times before they cease to function[^2].
 It usually takes hundreds of thousands of writes to "break" a cell, and not all cells are in use at the same time so the average lifespan of an SSD is comparable to that of a regular "spinning" drive.

 The point is that it is not a question of **if** your hard drive will fail, but a question of **when**.
 And the unfortunate fact is that it may happen any time, without any warning.
 Mac users are as vulnerable to this as PC users.